-I bought Sol, my worktable, in March 2017, when I moved back to New York to work for IBM.
-I name my worktables.
+I bought Sol, my workbench, in March 2017, when I moved back to New York to work for IBM.
+I name my work tables.
 I’ve had one in every living space for as long as I could remember.

-A worktable is a place of honesty.
+A workbench is a place of honesty.
 Memories are stored in the graphite, cellulose of the watercolor paper, and cotton in the canvas used to create expression.
 No place to hide.

-The worktable I have now is my most distinguished.
+The workbench I have now is my most distinguished.
 I call him Sol and he’s made of walnut.
 A thing of mid-century beauty– minimalist with metal raising girders.

 In September 2018, my grandmother died.
 Sol slowly became the place I’d put my Amazon boxes and winter, then spring jackets.
 This table was a place of honesty and there was no way I could be honest about how much pain I was in.
 Once, when I was little I went to Israel with my brother and father.
 I was twelve and loved the water, but it was the first time I ever jumped waves.
 A gigantic wave was ahead and I tumbled underneath for what felt like hours.
 I didn’t want to become submerged in grief, like that wave.
 I had a full-time job, I had a life.
 So, I stayed away from Sol.